 Satisfactory Academic Progress Toward a Degree, Minimum UH Manoa Academic Standard, and Good Academic Standing

-A student at UH Manoa shall make satisfactory academic progress toward a degree and remain in good academic standing by maintaining a minimum UH Manoa academic standard, which is a cumulative grade point average of 2.0. .
+Once a student has attempted at least 24 college credits at UH Manoa, he or she shall make satisfactory academic progress toward a degree and remain in good academic standing by maintaining a cumulative grade point average of 2.0.

 No academic action shall be taken until a student has attempted 24 credit hours.

-Undergraduate and unclassified students seeking exemption for cause from regulations and requirements contained in this Catalog should consult the dean of student academic services of their college or school.
+Undergraduate and unclassified students seeking exemption for cause from regulations and requirements contained in this Catalog should consult the dean of student academic services of their college/school.
 UH Manoa reserves the right to withhold the degree or to request the withdrawal of a student for cause.

 Students may be placed on academic probation at the end of any semester when their cumulative GPA falls below 2.0 or when they fail to maintain the minimum academic requirements of their college, school, or program.
 Probationary students may register for classes at UH Manoa, but must achieve a current GPA of at least 2.0 in each probationary semester to be allowed further registration.
 Failure to meet these conditions may result in suspension or dismissal.

-Unless an extension has been granted by the college or school's student academic services dean, students may be put on probation if they have taken 24 credit hours beyond those required for graduation but still have not completed their specific program requirements.
+Unless an extension has been granted by the college/school's student academic services dean, students may be put on probation if they have taken 24 credit hours beyond those required for graduation but still have not completed their specific program requirements.

 Regulations governing academic probation will be applied at the end of each semester.